 For example, if your Instagram page concentrates on beauty products, placing your printed QR Code in a place where you can buy only music instruments might not be the best idea.
 Think about it: you scan a QR Code, and you expect to see the latest releases in music instruments, but instead, you see the newest skincare products.

-Use your QR Code on your business cards: not only do you promote yourself, but you also give your information to people who might be interested in what you have to offer.
+Use your QR Code on your business cards.
+Not only do you promote yourself, but you also give your information to people who might be interested in what you have to offer.

-3. QR Stickers
+3. QR Code stickers

 There is also the case in which you have a business that delivers certain types of products, and you want to raise the number of followers you have on Instagram.